luminus-framework/luminus/resources/md/repl.md

 ## Starting the Application from the REPL

-When you run the REPL in the project directory it will switch the `yourapp.core` when it starts.
+When you run the REPL in the project directory it will switch the `yourapp.core` namespace when it starts.
 This namespace contains functions called `start-server` and `stop-server` that are used start and stop the HTTP server respectively.

 The `start-server` function accepts a port as its argument: